RenatoSGR/AI-KnowlEDGE/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Containers let you run Azure AI services in your own environment, meeting security and data governance requirements.
-Disconnected containers let you run many of these services offline.
+Azure AI containers gives you the flexibility to run some Document Intelligence services locally in containers.
+Connected containers run locally in your environment and send usage information to the cloud for billing.
+Disconnected containers are intended for scenarios where no connectivity with the cloud is needed for the containers to run.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>